Best TCM Strategies To Fight The Common Cold, Flu, and COVID19

 I highly recommend having a herbal throat sprays with you during the cold/flu season.
 Spray your throat and coat it well by spraying back and forth to each side.

-Take Vitamin D average dose around 2,000-5,000 IU’s.
+Take Vitamin D3 average dose around 5,000-10,000 IU’s and taken with meals.
 Be sure to have your levels tested annually, which will help you know the correct dosage that your body needs.

 Gargle solutions like warm salt water or 3% hydrogen peroxide with water at 2:1 ratio (2 parts water and 1 part peroxide) and gargle for 1-3 minutes.
 Do not swallow the gargle solutions.